TRAINING FOR TWO

 Roxanne Albert, BSN, RNC-OB

 Amniotic Fluid is the fluid that surrounds and protects a baby in the womb.
 It acts as a protective cushion from any trauma that occurs to the maternal abdomen.
 It also provides a cushion for the umbilical cord from compression.
 The amniotic fluid also has antibacterial properties to protect the baby from infection.
 It provides enough space and growth factor to allow for normal development of the baby in the womb, to include the musculoskeletal system, gastrointestinal system, and pulmonary system.
-Healthcare providers then use the amniotic fluid volume to predict fetal outcomes and the progression of the pregnancy.
+Healthcare providers then track your amniotic fluid levels to predict fetal outcomes and the progression of the pregnancy.

 It is made up of proteins, electrolytes, vitamins, and immunoglobulins from the birthing person.
 The actual content of amniotic fluid depends on where the baby is at in gestation.
 From conception to around 8-12 weeks gestation, it is made up of nutrient rich fluid called the coelomic fluid that acts almost like a second placenta by providing nutrients for the baby as the amniotic cavity grows, and it also contains maternal serum.
 After that the amniotic fluid is mostly made up of baby’s urine and lung secretions.
 It also contains other nutrients like carbohydrates, peptides, lipids, etc. It’s clear in color due to the low amount of protein in the fluid.